(865) 999-5988 Text Us Request a Call or Text

 Squamous Cell Carcinoma (SCC) — Non-Surgical Treatment

-Squamous cell carcinoma is the second most common skin cancer and, like BCC, is highly curable when treated early.
-Image-guided superficial radiation therapy is a well-established non-surgical option, with published cure rates over 90% for appropriately selected SCC presentations.
-The protocol mirrors the BCC course — 15 to 30 short weekday sessions, painless treatment, excellent cosmetic outcomes.
+Squamous cell carcinoma is the second most common skin cancer and, like BCC, is highly treatable when caught early.
+Image-guided superficial radiation therapy is a well-established non-surgical option for appropriately selected SCC presentations.
+The protocol mirrors the BCC course — a series of short weekday sessions, painless treatment, no incision or stitches.

 SCC on the lip, ear, scalp, and lower leg — locations where surgical reconstruction is technically challenging or where wound healing is unreliable — is where the non-surgical option most often meaningfully changes the conversation.